Actuarial Science Careers

 Actuarial Science Program Student Learning Outcomes

-- Demonstrate a working knowledge of the basic concepts and theory of actuarial science as defined by the first five exams given by the Society of Actuaries: Probability (P), Financial Mathematics (FM), Actuarial Models (MLC and MFE), and Construction and Evaluation of Actuarial Models (C).
+- Demonstrate a working knowledge of the basic concepts and theory of actuarial science as defined by the six preliminary exams given by the Society of Actuaries (SOA) and the SOA Predictive Analytics syllabus.

 - Solve insurance and financial problems related to risk assessment and perform related calculations by applying standard actuarial methods.